Dylan-Rowley/learning-datadog/README.md

 Another service polls the messages in this SQS queue and just prints out the orders contained within it.

+If you wish to see the logs/traces in your own Datadog Organisation, please generate an account and replace the API key in the docker-compose.yml with your personal one.

 # Running the Application:
 Simply clone the project and run: docker-compose up